Letztes Update: 23. Mai 2026

 Antwort der Redaktion

-The world of "The Hunger Games" is set in Panem, a nation that rose from the ruins of North America.
-This setting is crucial to its dystopian nature.
-The country is divided into the Capitol and 12 districts, each with varying degrees of poverty and oppression.
-The stark contrast between the luxurious Capitol and the impoverished districts highlights the social inequality that is a hallmark of dystopian settings.
+The world of "The Hunger Games" is set in Panem, a nation that rises from the ruins of North America.
+Panem is divided into the Capitol and 12 districts, each with varying degrees of poverty and oppression.
+This stark division is a classic hallmark of a dystopian society, where the ruling class maintains control through fear and deprivation.

 Last updated 3 mins ago